Unitary Coupled-Cluster based Self-Consistent Electron Propagator Theory for Electron-Detached and Electron-Attached States: A Quadratic Unitary Coupled-Cluster Singles and Doubles Method and Benchmark Calculations: Theory

 Here, $\bar{H}_{\mathrm{1p-1p}}$ refers to the ``one-particle -- one-particle'' block involving $\bar{H}_{ab}$; $\bar{H}_{\mathrm{1p-1h2p}}$ and $\bar{H}_{\mathrm{1h2p-1p}}$ are the ``one-particle - one-hole-two-particle'' and ``one-hole-two-particle -- one-particle'' blocks involving $\bar{H}_{ci,ab}$ and $\bar{H}_{ab,ci}$, respectively; and $\bar{H}_{\mathrm{1h2p-1h2p}}$ is the ``one-hole-two- particle -- one-hole-two-particle'' block involving $\bar{H}_{ij}$, $\bar{H}_{ab}$, $\bar{H}_{ab,cd}$, and $\bar{H}_{ia, bj}$.

-In contrast to CC theory, where $\bar{H}$ is non-Hermitian and its commutator expansion terminates at quadruple excitations, the $\bar{H}$ in UCC theory is Hermitian and features a non-terminating commutator expansion.
+In contrast to CC theory, where $\bar{H}$ is non-Hermitian and its commutator expansion terminates at {quartic power}, the $\bar{H}$ in UCC theory is Hermitian and features a non-terminating commutator expansion.
 We adopt a commutator expansion for $\bar{H}$ with Bernoulli-number prefactors,

 where ``$N$'' denotes the part of an operator consisting of excitation and de-excitation components of the target operator, while ``$R$'' refers to the reminder that excludes the ``$N$'' part.
 The Hamiltonian operator $\hat{H}$ is decomposed into the Fock operator $\hat{F}$ and the fluctuation operator $\hat{V}$, written in normal-ordered second-quantized form as